CodyBontecou/blog/src/convert-reactjs-component-to-vuejs.md

 The TimelineItem Component is where the majority of the UI logic is taking place.
 We are now playing with the data we gathered within the Timeline component.

 There isn't much happening outside of destructing the data object and styling as needed.

+We destructure data in VueJS differently than in ReactJS.

+- When using the data between two HTML elements, you must destructure it using two curly brackets `{{}}`
+- When accessing the data within a `v-bind:`, you destructure it using single curly brackets `{data}`
+- When accessing the data within a directive such as `v-if`, you type in the data `v-if="data"`

 ```js
 const TimelineItem = ({ data }) => (